DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 	* Default value: —

 * `snippets->{$snippetName}->runParams`
-	* Desctription: Additional parameters of snippet running.
+	* Description: Additional parameters of snippet running.
 	* Valid values: `object`
 	* Default value: —

 * `snippets->{$snippetName}->runParams->parseResultCompletely`
-	* Desctription: Completely parse result of the snippet by CMS parser.
+	* Description: Completely parse result of the snippet by CMS parser.
 	* Valid values: `boolean`
 	* Default value: — (depends on `snippets_parseEachResultCompletely`)

 * `snippets->{$snippetName}->runParams->cache`
-	* Desctription: You can cache snippet result to a specific file.
+	* Description: You can cache snippet result to a specific file.
 	* Valid values: `object`
 	* Default value: —

 * `snippets->{$snippetName}->runParams->cache->resourceId`
-	* Desctription: Resource ID (e. g. document) related to cache.
+	* Description: Resource ID (e. g. document) related to cache.
 		It means that the cache file will be destroyed when the document will be updated or deleted.
 	* Valid values: `string`
 	* **Required**

 * `snippets->{$snippetName}->runParams->cache->name`
-	* Desctription: Unique cache name for the document.
+	* Description: Unique cache name for the document.
 	* Valid values: `string`
 	* **Required**

 * `snippets->{$snippetName}->runParams->cache->prefix`
-	* Desctription: Cache file prefix.
+	* Description: Cache file prefix.
 Useful if you want to cache some custom data that is not related to any documents.
 	* Valid values: `string`
 	* Default value: `'doc'`

 * `snippets_parseEachResultCompletely`
-	* Desctription: Parse result of each snippet by CMS parser.
+	* Description: Parse result of each snippet by CMS parser.
 		Immediately after running each snippet, its result will be parsed by `$modx->parseDocumentSource()`.
 	* Valid values: `boolean`
 	* Default value: `false`